knative/docs/docs/eventing/broker/README.md

 Knative provides a multi-tenant, channel-based broker implementation that uses channels for event routing.

-Before you can use the Knative Broker, you must install a channel provider, such as InMemoryChannel, Kafka or Nats.
+Before you can use the Knative Channel-based Broker, you must install a channel provider, such as InMemoryChannel, Kafka or Nats.

 **NOTE:** InMemoryChannel channels are for development use only and must not be used in a production deployment.